elviravaladez/elviravaladez/README.md

 <p align="center">
   👩🏻‍💻 Software Developer<br>
   💕 Passionate about Education and Technology<br>
-  🔭 Currently working on a Full-Stack Java application alongside a wonderful team of Developers
+  🔭 Currently working on a Full-Stack Java application for teachers
 </p>

 ---